Graduate Programs in Health Informatics Admission Requirements

-- Computer with Internet connection, including the hardware and software requirements described on the Technical Requirements page.
-Must also possess sufficient computer skills to navigate the Internet as all classes are accessed 100% online.
+- Computer with internet connection, including the hardware and software requirements described on the Technical Requirements page.
+Must also possess sufficient computer skills to navigate the internet as all classes are accessed 100% online.

-What we look for in an applicant
+What this program looks for in an applicant

-We recognize that Health Informatics is a rapidly evolving field of study and that applicants from diverse backgrounds are drawn to this program.
+We recognize that health informatics is a rapidly evolving field of study and that applicants from diverse backgrounds are drawn to this program.
 Successful students have rich backgrounds with a variety of professional and academic experiences.
 There is no one typical background, but rather the successful student is characterized by a lifelong curiosity, a natural perseverance, and an inclination to take on new challenges.

 - Create an account for the Online Application Portal, start a new application and fill out all required fields.